Maple Dijon Mustard Dressing

 Why you will love this recipe!

 - Simple ingredients: You only need 5 ingredients to make this recipe!
+It uses basic pantry staples that you will probably already have to hand.

 - Dietary info: This maple mustard dressing is vegan, gluten-free and dairy-free.